JeffreyDinackus/blog.jeffreydinackus.com/content/azurefilestorage.md

 Remember!
 Copilot for Azure is here to help!
 I created a file share with no storage account and got a error, but Copilot assisted with interpreting the error message

+Before we start: post 445 SMB is blocked on some work computers, college campuses (mayhaps) and ISP connections, your milage may vary

 Sign up for Azure student plan and create a account

 [https://azure.microsoft.com/en-us/free/students](https://azure.microsoft.com/en-us/free/students)